-Our funded PhD studentships relate to the current university-wide projects: the National Mixed Methodology Learning Gain and Scaling Up Active Collaborative Learning for Student Success.
-These projects will have a significant impact on student learning and educational outcomes at ARU, as well as addressing the benefits of higher education across the sector nationally and internationally.
+Our funded PhD studentship relates to the current university-wide projects: the National Mixed Methodology Learning Gain and Scaling Up Active Collaborative Learning for Student Success.
+These projects have a significant impact on student learning and educational outcomes at ARU, as well as address the benefits of higher education across the sector nationally and internationally.

-The PhD student researchers will support the development of a shared understanding and knowledge of Learning Gain, and disseminate this work through participation in seminars and conferences.
-The projects will support ARU’s strategy Designing our Future 2016–2017, ARU’s Research and Innovation Strategy 2018-2022, and FHEMS’s Research Strategy 2015–2020.
+The PhD student researcher supports the development of a shared understanding and knowledge of Learning Gain, and disseminates this work through participation in seminars and conferences.
+The projects support ARU’s strategy Designing our Future 2016–2017, ARU’s Research and Innovation Strategy 2018-2022, and FHEMS’s Research Strategy 2015–2020.

 Deborah’s research focuses on the area of Learning Gain and, within this, looks specifically at team-based learning and employability upon graduation.
 Team-based learning is an active learning approach using a style of teaching that encourages the student to play an active role in thinking about the knowledge content of their course.
 Deborah is exploring how valuable and transferable employability skills are embedded through a team-based learning approach to curriculum design.